SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Advanced_Configuration/PA_Logging.md

 For more information on the Booking Manager, see [Booking Manager user interface](xref:Booking_Manager_user_interface).

+> [!NOTE]
-Note that the default name of the Booking Manager element used by Process Automation is "Process Automation Instances".
+> The default name of the Booking Manager element used by Process Automation is "Process Automation Instances".